-Students engaged in an A&S doctoral program at Pitt can enroll in the Film Studies Doctoral Certificate Program at any point in the course of their study by filing the proper form with the program director or the film studies graduate advisor (Jeff Aziz, Mark Kemp, Lori Campbell).
+Students engaged in an A&S doctoral program at Pitt can enroll in the Film and Media Studies Doctoral Certificate Program at any point in the course of their study by submitting a completed Graduate Certificate Application Form to firstname.lastname@example.org or 454 Cathedral of Learning.
 The doctoral certificate is awarded only after the completion of all degree requirements for the PhD in the student's home department, school, or program.

 Core Course: Film History/Theory I or 2 (ENGFLM 2451/ENGFLM 2452)